dsuryd/dotNetify/DevApp.ViewModels/Docs/APIs/DotNetClient.md

 }
 ```

-Then, get an instance by:
+Then get a dotNetify client instance by:
 ```csharp
 IDotNetifyClient dotnetify = ServiceProvider.Resolve<IDotNetifyClient>();
 ```

 #### Usage

 Start by creating a class that will serve as a proxy to the server-side view model.
-It needs to implement _INotifyPropertyChanged_ and _IDisposable_ interfaces, and also provide public properties with the same names and types as its counterpart:
+It needs to implement _INotifyPropertyChanged_ and _IDisposable_ interfaces, and provide public properties with the same names and types to its counterpart:

 ```csharp
 public class HelloWorldProxy : INotifyPropertyChanged, IDisposable